 1.)
-Give Time to Practice New Development Milestones During the Day
+Give Time to Practise New Development Milestones During the Day

-If your baby has discovered a new skill, such as rolling over, it might be keeping them up at night as they try to practice it.
-By giving your baby time to practice their new developmental skill during the day, they won’t spend all their nights trying to learn it!
+If your baby has discovered a new skill, such as rolling over, it might be keeping them up at night as they try to practise it.
+By giving your baby time to practise their new developmental skill during the day, they won’t spend all their nights trying to learn it!

 2.)
 Slowly Break Sleep Associations

 While this step works best in preparation of the four-month sleep regression, it can also work once the sleep regression starts.
-Since newborns don’t have a proper sleep cycle, they often fall asleep while being nursed or held.
-As a result, a sleep association is created, where your baby will associate being held, etc. with sleeping.
+Often a baby falls asleep while being nursed or held.
+As a result, a sleep association is created, where your baby will associate being held while sleeping.
 Try to slowly break these sleep associations by replacing them with new ones that don’t require your presence.

 3.)
 Put Your Baby Down Drowsy